davfer12/Detection-of-an-orthogonal-alignment-between-parsec-scale-AGN-jets-and-their-host-galaxies/README.md

 # Detection of an orthogonal alignment between parsec scale AGN jets and their host galaxies
 This is the code and data to reproduce the figures (except Figure 1, which was done by hand) and results of the Nature Astro paper 'Detection of an orthogonal alignment between parsec scale AGN jets and their host galaxies' (D. Fernández Gil, J. A. Hodgson, B. L’Huillier, J. Asorey, C. Saulder, K. Finner, M. J. Jee, D. Parkinson, F. Combes).
+If this code or data underlying the code is used please cite the paper.

 ## File descriptions